 Time sure flies when you’re having fun.
 Your little one is six months old already, and it’s time for his half-birthday celebration.
-Your precious one has come so far, achieved so many important developmental milestones, but there’s a lot that he will be achieving as he grows up.
-You must be having tons of questions related to your baby’s development, and naturally so, you’re the parent after all, and it’s only normal if you want to know how your little one is developing each week, and we’ve all the information you need about your baby’s development.
+Your precious one has come so far and achieved so many important developmental milestones, but there’s a lot that he will be achieving as he grows up.
+You must be having tons of questions related to your 24-week-old baby’s development, and it’s only normal if you want to know how your little one is developing each week.
+Join us as we dig up some amazing facts and information you need to know about your little wonder’s development.

-Your 24 week-old baby’s weight and size will vary depending on his growth and development.
-Along with those exciting expressions, you will also notice that he can almost fully sit by himself, play with toys and also pass it on to others.
+Your 24-week-old baby’s weight and size will vary depending on his growth and development.
+Along with those exciting expressions, you will also notice that your 24-week or 6-month-old baby can almost fully sit by himself, play with toys and pass it on to others.
 Your little one at 24 weeks is ready for light foods along with breast milk and formula.
 You might be wondering if your little one is left-handed or right-handed, but it is too early to tell at this stage.
 Your baby needs to be at least 2 or 3 years old in order to be sure if he is right-handed or left-handed.

 [Also Read: 6 Months Old Baby Developmet]